Kremlin dismisses 'stupid' claims Russia attacked Nord Stream | Headlines

 - Russian Federation

-The Kremlin on Wednesday said claims that Russia was somehow behind a possible attack on the Nord Stream gas pipelines were stupid, adding that Moscow saw a sharp increase the profits of U.S. companies supplying gas to Europe.
+The Kremlin on Wednesday said claims that Russia was somehow behind a possible attack on the Nord Stream gas pipelines were stupid, adding that the United States had opposed the pipelines and its companies had made big profits supplying gas to Europe.

 "Before making any claims, we should wait for investigation into these ruptures, whether there was an explosion or not," Peskov said.
 Information on the incident could be expected from Denmark and Sweden, he said.
 Nord Stream AG, the operator of the network, said on Tuesday that three of four offshore lines of the Nord Stream gas pipeline system sustained "unprecedented" damage in one day.
 All Nord Stream's pipeline had not delivered gas by the time of the incident.